mgueury/oke_mysql_java_101/README.md

 ...
 ```

-If your MySQL run on Kubernetes, you will need to forward the port to the console like this:
+If your MySQL run on Kubernetes, you will need to forward the port to the console see above and use the forwarded port.
+This means
 ```
-kubectl port-forward deployment/mysql 3306 &
+...
+CMD ["java", "-classpath",  "lib/*:.", "QueryDB", "jdbc:mysql://localhost/db1?user=root&password=Welcome1!"]
+...
 ```
-And use jdbc:mysql://localhost/db1?user=root&password=Welcome1!

 To build and run the docker container, do this.